 If you do not get shortlisted for interview, unfortunately that means that your application has not been successful.

 If you are shortlisted for interview - congratulations!
 Being invited to attend our interviews is a fantastic achievement in its own right, considering the number of strongly competitive applications that we receive each year.

 When will I find out if I have been invited to interview?

-You will receive a letter or an email indicating whether or not you have been invited for interview in mid to end of November.
+You will receive a letter or an email indicating whether or not you have been invited for interview between the middle of November and early December.
 Different courses will issue invitations on different days depending on when the interviews are scheduled.
-Courses holding interviews in early December will issue invitations in mid-November and those holding interviews later in December will issue invitations towards the end of November.
+Please be aware that you may only be given a week’s notice that you have been shortlisted.
 View the interview timetable for December 2019.

 All interviews take place in early to mid-December so please make sure you are going to be available during this time as interviews cannot be rearranged.

 Your invitation letter or email will usually come from the college you applied to.
 If you submitted an open application, the letter or email will come from the college you have been allocated to.
 Sometimes you might get invited to interview by a college you did not apply to.
 This is part of our reallocation process, where applicants get moved around to make sure everyone interviewed has a similar chance of being made an offer.

 You will be interviewed by academic tutors, usually within a college.
 They teach and research at the University and decide who studies here.
 Normally you will be interviewed by two tutors, occasionally more.
 If you are applying for a joint course, with two or more subjects, you should expect to be interviewed by tutors representing each of the subjects.
 For some joint courses you may be interviewed separately for each subject area.

 ‘First of all, there really is no Oxford ‘type’.
 A promising applicant is one who is flexible, responsive and thoughtful in their approach, whichever educational system or background they come from.’